John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

 But MS seems to have stopped supporting it, without explanation, after R ver 3.5.3.
 I see on the GitHub Issues that the someone tried to continue the compiling with R ver 4.X, but without success it seems.

-In the Ropen forum,
+In the R-Open forum,

      https://social.msdn.microsoft.com/Forums/en-US/61c1c0c0-c1e9-47aa-b095-2ade5a28cf51/mro-36-coming?forum=ropen

 there is an entry with the title:  Short recipe to get Intel MKL up and running with R 3.6.2

-I have figured out how to make that recipe work with R 4.X on Windows, but it doesn't work for Linux.
+I have figured out how to make that recipe work with R 4.X on Windows.
+See:

+    Using MRO files with R ver 4.X, Windows OS only.md

+but it doesn't work for Linux.

-Hence, following something like:
+However, following something like:

      https://software.intel.com/content/www/us/en/develop/articles/quick-linking-intel-mkl-blas-lapack-to-r.html

-Marcus was able to install R_MKL ver 4.0.1 on Tantalus.
+NWFSC's Marcus Nedelmann <marcus.nedelmann@noaa.gov> was able to install R_MKL ver 4.0.1 on Tantalus.

-However, getting VAST 3.X support packages to work was a struggle.
+Getting VAST 3.X (https://github.com/James-Thorson-NOAA/VAST) support packages, such as rgdal, to work was a struggle.
 See notes in this repo here:

-    Notes on running R, MRO, and R-MKL on the NWFSC's Linux servers.
+    Tantalus/Notes on running R, MRO, and R-MKL on the NWFSC's Linux servers.